aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWrt-Linux-ChromeOS-Android-Windows.EXE/README.md

 # BT-WiFi-Autologin-URL-WISPr-FON
-The URL to automatically log in to BT Wi-Fi Public Hotspots, no need to load the log in page @ sign in<br/> Edit The URL with your Username &amp; Password (eg: aidan@btinternet.com)
+The URL to automatically log in to BT Wi-Fi Public Hotspots, no need to load the log in page & sign in<br/> Edit The URL with your Username &amp; Password (eg: aidan@btinternet.com)

-Logging in is a 1 click process & instant
+Logging in is a 1 click process & instant OR automatic if uuising Macrodroid (Free)

 ### I Advise Using An Android Device & Macrodroid, Set up As Follows

-(Tested In A Home Internet Replacment Setting, using BT Home Hub 5 Flashed With OpenWRT Configured in Client & Access Point Mode, This allows one device to sign in every device inside my network<br/>
+Tested In A Home Internet Replacment Setting, using BT Home Hub 5 Flashed With OpenWRT Configured in Client & Access Point Mode, This allows one device to sign in every device inside my network<br/>
 this runs well & downtime is almost non existant, manually logging out and letting it sign itself in didnt break an active download i had running